 When you lease your property to a tenant, they pay you rent, which is the income this investment produces.
 Over time, hopefully the value of the property increases.
 If you sell the property at a higher price, then you’ve made a profit in the form of a capital gain.
 If you sell at a loss, then you’ve incurred a capital loss.

 A Word About Cash and Cryptocurrency

 We’ve discussed the most common investments.
 Not all investments produce both income and capital gains (or losses).
 For example, cash is technically an investment.
 When you put your cash into a savings account, you expect interest in return.
 It’s a very small amount of income, and over time, likely doesn’t keep up with inflation, but it is income.
 The value of the actual dollars will not change over time, so you won’t experience capital gains or losses.
 This is why cash is a safe place to build a short-term emergency fund.

 Cryptocurrency has become a popular investment in the past several years.
 Cryptocurrencies experience increases and decreases in value, and sometimes quite rapidly, so they do offer the potential for capital gains and losses.
 This volatility makes them more risky than other common investments.
 However, cryptocurrency doesn’t produce a regular cash flow and therefore doesn’t provide income.
 Gold, silver, and other precious metals similarly change in value, but don’t offer income.

 Summing it Up

 Today, we discussed different types of investments and how they produce income and capital gains (or losses).
 Each type of investment offers different risks and rewards, so it’s important to invest in assets that you understand and best suit your needs.
 This article is not meant to provide investment advice, and an investment advisor can best guide you in your specific needs.
-Check back in for our next article on balancing the risks that come with investing.
+Be sure to check out our article on balancing the risks that come with investing.